The Unbounce Marketing Team Reclaims Its Lunch Breaks with Wrike

 A Single Tool for the Entire Company to Collaborate

 Thanks to Wrike’s flexibility and multiple project views, the marketing team at Unbounce has been able to limit tool proliferation.
-“Wrike makes it possible for each person on the team to work the way they want,” says Chelsea.
+“Wrike makes it possible for each person on the team to work the way they want,” says Scholz.
 “I want to see a time log, a workload list, and Gantt charts.
 But I want people who want just a task list to feel comfortable too — without having to use eight different tools.”

 Keeping every marketer in one tool has effectively established a single source of truth for most projects.
-According to Chelsea, “I no longer have to search for project details across notebooks, Google docs, spreadsheets — everything is in Wrike.”
+According to Scholz, “I no longer have to search for project details across notebooks, Google docs, spreadsheets — everything is in Wrike.”

-“We wanted a tool that also worked for people outside of marketing to maximize ROI and unlock better collaboration,” says Chelsea.
+“We wanted a tool that also worked for people outside of marketing to maximize ROI and unlock better collaboration,” says Scholz.
 In addition to Unbounce’s core marketing team, the customer success, operations, IT, and product marketing teams also use Wrike.

 “The ability for other teams to get visibility into what marketing is working on is huge.
 We're a big team, and we work on a lot of different things at once.
 Wrike allows anybody to check in and see exactly what's progressing at any given time, as long as I’ve shared it with them.”